 The series emerged in the latter stages of the underground comix movement, coinciding with a broader shift toward autobiographical and realist narratives.5 The comics form in Anglo-American literature first evolved from the sociopolitical, satirical cartoons of the late 1800s, blossoming into the superhero comics of the early 20th century.
 After a decline in readership during and after the Second World War, superheroes resurged in the late 1950s, answered by an underground comix movement that emerged in the 1960s and 1970s, returning to the work of satire but with a hefty dollop of drugs, sex, and transgressive politics, rendered in a raw, raunchy aesthetic.
 R. Crumb was its exemplary genius.
 Gay Comix was born in the tailwinds of that exuberant free-for-all, before helping to birth the 1990s “alternative comics” scene that gained broader respect and recognition from the mainstream comics community.
-The series even changed its name to Gay Comics with Issue #15, in Spring, 1992—a bittersweet token of acceptance that Cruse recounted in a revealing interview a few months before his death in December 2019: “I was never that much into the whole Marvel/DC/superhero form.
+The series even changed its name to Gay Comics with Issue #15, in Spring, 1992—a bittersweet token of popular acceptance that Cruse recounted in a revealing interview a few months before his death in December 2019: “I was never that much into the whole Marvel/DC/superhero form.
 It seemed artificial to me to pretend that you were engaging in real-world, serious issues when everybody’s wearing costumes and flying through the air and knocking buildings down.”6 Years later, Jennifer Camper, published regularly in Gay Comix, dubbed Cruse the “Godfather of Queer Comics.”7

-The origin of Gay Comix also coincided with the first tremors of the HIV/AIDS crisis that would ravage the gay community in the next two decades.
+The origin of Gay Comix also coincided with the first tremors of the HIV/AIDS crisis that would ravage the gay community during the following two decades.
 As early as the fourth issue in 1984, AIDS emerged as one of the central preoccupations of the series, as the gay community struggled to comprehend its devastation, stigmatization, betrayals, and loss.
 These dark, engaged comix are a far cry from the Archie of my youth—but they all affirmed the reader’s profane citizenship in a shared space of everyday belonging.
 Gay Comix sited a humane, egalitarian politics.

 The Comics Code Authority as Human Technique